What is Non-Destructive Testing (NDT)?

 - Corrosion Mapping

 2.5) Internal Rotary Inspection System (IRIS)

 Internal Rotary Inspection System (IRIS) can detect corrosion, pitting, and wall loss and is most commonly used for tube inspection in boilers, heat exchangers, air coolers, and feedwater heaters.

-The Time-of-Flight-Diffraction (TOFD) method of ultrasonic testing is a sensitive and accurate method for the nondestructive testing of welds for defects.
-Time-of-Flight-Diffraction (TOFD) method can be regarded more and more as a standard NDT technique in an increasing number of countries.
+The Time-of-Flight-Diffraction (TOFD) ultrasonic testing method is sensitive and accurate for the nondestructive testing of welds for defects.
+Time-of-Flight-Diffraction (TOFD) method can be regarded more and more as a standard NDT technique in many countries.

 Nevertheless, there is stall a considerable amount of development work going on.
 Nonetheless, it is among the most modern testing methods for detecting imperfections and defects in materials. the application of this method is fast and highly accurate.
 This has resulted in increasing popularity over the last few years.

 What are Advanced NDT Methods?